Originally published: 24 March 2026

 Key features include:

-- Lightweight and compact
+- Lightweight and compact design

-- Suitable for prolonged use
+- Suitable for prolonged wear

 - Disposable or reusable options